mojohaus/jaxb2-maven-plugin/src/site/markdown/example_xjc_basic.md

 ## Example 7: Debugging jaxb2-maven-plugin executions

-If you are curious about the exact java regexp patterns used for matching your files, or simply want to see what the jaxb2-maven-plugin does internally, run the plugin in debug mode by adding the `-debug` switch.
+If you are curious about the exact java regexp patterns used for matching your files, or simply want to see what the jaxb2-maven-plugin does internally, run the plugin in debug mode by adding the `-X` switch.
 The debug log contains somewhat human-friendly log entries which contains the XJC arguments synthesized by the jaxb2-maven-plugin and supplied in order: